OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

  - Jenkins
 ---

 Jenkins is an open-source automation server that enables developers to automate building, testing, and deploying software.
-This blog post will show you how to configure a Jenkins VM, push a package to an Octopus Deploy instance, and deploy a web application to Azure.
+This blog post will show you how to configure a Jenkins instance, push a package to an Octopus Deploy instance, and deploy a web application to Azure.

 To do this, you will need:

 - An Octopus Deploy instance
 - An Azure account
-- A Jenkins VM
+- A Jenkins instance

-You can set up the Jenkins VM in many ways.
+You can set up Jenkins in many ways.
 One way is to follow [this guide](https://docs.microsoft.com/en-us/azure/developer/jenkins/configure-on-linux-vm), completing steps 1-4.
 The guide will give you a live Jenkins instance on Azure.